kisom/binarm/README.txt

 COMMANDS:

 	e offset	Extend file +offset bytes.
-	q		Quit.
+	f offset size	Find a size sequence of bytes starting at offset.
+The maximum size is 32 bytes. q		Quit.
 This should be the first command you enter. r start offset	Read (and print) a hex dump of offset bytes from the file starting at start.